 Some tips on making this dairy free custard:

-Whip everything up in a food processor, blender or with an immersion blender.
+Whip everything up in a food processor, blender or with immersion blender.
 Since there is no gluten, it’s hard to overdo it.
 The blending will simply make it all smoother.
 But if you create a lot of bubbles in the process, tap those out once you fill your ramekins.

 A water bath or bain marie is a good idea if not a necessity (and not a particularly difficult one) for cooking custard to satiny smoothness.
 Don’t skip this.
 Before starting, simply find a baking dish large enough to hold your ramekins with space for some hot water in between.
 But don’t add the hot water until you've put your baking dish with filled ramekins into the oven and handle carefully to prevent water from spilling into the custard.